Lo-Z/RS232-U/README.md

 	- Device Settings

-3.1 Display Test Feature-
+3.1.0 Display Test Feature-

-3.2 Display Test will send brand specific Power 'On' and 'Off' RS232 commands.
+3.1.1 Display Test will send brand specific Power 'On' and 'Off' RS232 commands.

-	- Brand names followed by (beta) have not yet been tested but contain manufacture specific protocols.
+	- Brand names followed by (beta) have not yet been tested in field but contain manufacture specific protocols.

 	- New Brands and (beta) commands will be added in later firmware versions.

-	- If a (beta) display is tested in field, please send a notification confirming the (beta)'s validity and it will be updated in later firmware releases.
+	- If a (beta) display is tested in, please send a notification confirming the (beta)'s validity and it will be updated in later firmware releases.

-3.2 Loopback Test Feature -
+3.2.0 Loopback Test Feature -

-	- The loop back test sends a HEX command out of Tx, while Rx is waiting to receive that expected byte.
+	- The loop back test sends a HEX byte out of Tx, while Rx is waiting and expected to receive that byte.
 		If the Rx doesn't receive this byte, the test will read "failed".

 	- In order to execute the test properly,